janboddez/webmention-comments/README.md

 # Webmentions to Comments
-Turn incoming webmentions into blog comments.
+Turn incoming webmentions into comments.

 All webmentions undergo basic validation and are then dumped into a database table.
 The content of that table is parsed once per hour, i.e., asynchronously.